cobisja/symfony-remote-login-tutorial/README.md

 - If authentication fails: `HTTP 404`
 - If authentication is ok: `HTTP 200`

-Please the code under `users.example.com` folder in order to hava a full understanding about how these endpoints have been implemented.
+Please, review the code under `users.example.com` folder in order to have a full understanding about how these endpoints have been implemented.

 ## App #1: Where the remote users are requested - website.example.com

-Here you need to write a custom authenticator in order to tell Symfony where to look users to perform the authentication process:
+Here, you need to write a custom authenticator in order to tell Symfony where to look the users to perform the authentication process:

 ```php